aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    ```
    kubectl apply -f ec2nodeclass.yaml
    ```
-1. Convert each Provisioner to a NodeClass.
+1. Convert each Provisioner to a NodePool.
 Again, either manually update your Provisioner manifests or use the karpenter-convert CLI tool:
    ```
    karpenter-convert -f provisioner.yaml > nodepool.yaml
    ```